Capturing and reporting topical treatment use in childhood eczema: lessons for data collection in eczema trials

 Conclusions

-While questionnaire completion was similar for TCS use, emollient use data completeness was higher in the second version.
+Although questionnaire completion was similar for TCS use, emollient-use data completeness was higher in the second version.
 When designing questionnaires, balancing the detail and complexity of questions is important, especially if being collected as a secondary outcome measure.
-Numerous ways of summarising the same data can provide different information.
+Numerous ways of summarizing the same data can provide different information.
 Future collection and reporting of treatment use should reflect specific trial aims.

 More information